just1ngray/pyfig/README.md

 are welcome to design your own approach for loading and creating your application's config, and still call the coordinating `load_configuration()` pyfig function ([src](./pyfig/_loader.py)).

-The idea behind Metaconf is to bundle all overriding configuration dimensions into your application's image.
+The idea behind Metaconf is to bundle all overriding configuration settings into your application's image.
-Application implementations change frequently - requiring adjustments to the deployed configuration, but by contrast the general objectives of configuration are much more static.
+While application implementations (and therefore configs) are prone to changing frequently, the general objectives for configuration are much more static.
 Metaconf describes the objectives of the configuration, and references config files more closely bundled with the application.

+Overall this reduces the number of times your application breaks because it received a bad configuration.
+You no longer need to be as worried about synchronizing software and configuration deployments, if they're traditionally handled separately.

 Sometimes a relevant config file may not exist, and in that case the `overrides` section can be used directly inside Metaconf to provide top-level overrides to the application's config.

 To effectively use metaconf:

-1. Create a separate config file for each dimension of your software's configuration.
-You can reduce the number of files by choosing reasonable defaults for your default config.
-E.g., `dev` mode is default, and then you have overriding files for each of `staging` and `prod`.
-Your application may have different modes, hardware, environments, etc. Typically identifying the dimensions is simple
+1. Create an overriding config file which handles an objective by overriding a group of config settings.
+  > E.g., dev vs. staging vs. prod.
+Differing hardware.
+Different environments.
+Etc.
+  > Choosing reasonable default values can eliminate the need for so many overrides.

-2. When building your application's image (or other deployment model), include all config files, even if they are typically unused
+2. When packaging your application (e.g., building the docker image), be sure to include all config files.

-3. Define one or more Metaconf configuration files which provide instructions on how to configure the application for each execution model.
-Try to use [environment] variables to reduce the number of device-specific changes required
-4. Now, deploy a Metaconf to your device(s) and watch as the configuration is built using the defined overrides.
+3. Define one or more metaconf configuration files that combine configuration objectives into a hierarchy.
+  > Tip: Make use of the templating feature in order to avoid so much duplication.
+If needed, write your
+  > own custom evaluators.

+4. Deploy the appropriate metaconf to your device(s)/pod(s)/etc.
+  > Assuming configuration objectives remain constant, you may not have to make a metaconf deployment for
+  > quite some time, because all necessary config changes are bundled into the application layer